-Children and young people with hearing, visual and multi-sensory impairment, physical impairments and Autistic Spectrum Disorders (ASD) are supported in their early years in both their home and pre-school setting by the Specialist Inclusion Service.
+Children and young people are supported in their early years, at home and pre-school, by the Specialist Inclusion Service.
+This is if they have hearing, visual and multi-sensory impairment, physical impairments or Autistic Spectrum Disorders (ASD).
 Support for school age children is provided through school and continues until the young person transfers to adult services.

-- direct support to children and young people to enable them to meet their educational needs and support their social and emotional development
+- support to children and young people to help them to meet their educational needs.
+Also, to support their social and emotional development;

-- parents / carers and schools with training, advice and support at various educational and recreational settings
+- parents / carers and schools with training, advice and support at various school and play settings

-For more information about the services we provide, see Specialist Inclusion Service - who we are
+For more details about this service, see: Specialist Inclusion Service - who we are [PDF 458KB].

-If a child or young person is unable to attend full time education in the usual way, then support is provided by the Medical Needs - Known Children Missing out on Education team - see Children with medical needs .
+If a child or young person is unable to attend full-time education, then support is provided by the Medical Needs.
+This is the Known Children Missing out on Education team.
+For more details, see: Children with medical needs .

 Multi-sensory support group

 A Multi-sensory support group is run for parents / carers of children with a hearing, visual or ASD impairment.

 The group is held every fortnight (Mondays), 10.30am to 12noon, at King Cross Library.
 It gives you the chance to have a coffee and a chat in a friendly environment.

 Other useful resources and websites: